 What would resolve this:

-• Mechanistic studies distinguishing pharmacological taurine effects from physiological deficit-rescue effects in aged mammals
+• Mechanistic studies distinguishing pharmacological effects from physiological deficit rescue.

 As of 2026, taurine should not be characterized as an established anti-aging intervention.
 The picture is: